Radio Broadcasting (RADB)

 - First-year students operate Hot Hits, a radio station that streams online and is equipped with the latest automation system, production equipment and music scheduling software.

-- Toward the end of their first year, students are ready to run 91X FM (CJLX-FM 91.3), a licensed, full-power College radio station serving the local region.
+- Towards the end of their first year, students are ready to run 91X FM (CJLX-FM 91.3), a licensed, full-power campus-community College radio station serving the local region.

-- Get experience in on-air performance, creative writing, audio production, sales, marketing, promotions, programming and web content development.
+- Get experience in on-air performance, creative writing, audio production, sales, marketing, promotions, programming, and social media and web content development.

-- Hear from guest speakers representing the music industry and commercial radio stations.
+- Hear from guest speakers representing commercial radio stations and the music industry.

 - Get valuable work experience during a four-week field placement anywhere in the country, with the potential to graduate into a job.